numerous-com/numerous-apps/README.md

 - **🚀 Quick Start** — Bootstrap a new app in seconds with the CLI
 - **📦 Lightweight** — Built on FastAPI, Uvicorn, and Jinja2
 - **🔐 Authentication** — Pluggable auth system with ENV or database providers
+- **🏗️ Multi-App Support** — Combine multiple apps into a single server with shared resources

 ## 🚀 Quick Start